 PARTY THE NIGHT AWAY INSIDE THE ICONIC BUDAPEST RUIN BARS!

 If there is one thing Budapest is particularly famous for, it’s the buzzing nightlife.
 Fun crowds of young people from all across Europe flock to the city for cheap beer and endless parties inside Budapest’s iconic Ruin Bars.

-Which are essentially dilapidated pre-war buildings that have been made into various nightlife venues.
+What are essentially dilapidated pre-war buildings have been made into various nightlife venues.

-Check out this article the “10 Best Nightlife Spots in Budapest, from Ruin Bars to ‘Sparties‘” for a bit more information on how to spend your night drinking and dancing!
+Check out this article, “11 Best Nightlife Spots in Budapest‘” for a bit more information on how to spend your night drinking and dancing!

-Like many European cities, Budapest offers a lot of discounts for young people and to EU citizens.
-The House of Terror Museum for example gives a half price discount to those under 26 years of age.
-And the Budapest Parliament building offers tours free of charge to EU citizens!
+Like many European cities, Budapest offers a lot of discounts for young people and EU citizens.
+The House of Terror Museum, for example, gives a half-price discount to those under 26 years of age.
+And the Budapest Parliament building offers tours free of charge to EU citizens.
 Student discounts are also offered in certain places around the city.

 I personally never leave the hotel without my passport or student ID card, just in case there is a discount I can grab.

 Similar to the above tip, Hungary offers heavily discounted train services to anyone aged 27 and under.
 This is perfect when taking day trips out of the city.